 University of Denver School of Accountancy, Denver

-KED is a Teaching Professor and Assistant Director of the School of Accountancy in the Daniels College of Business.
+KED is a Teaching Professor and Assistant Director of the University of Denver School of Accountancy in the Daniels College of Business.
 Her primary teaching areas are accounting information systems and managerial accounting.
-She is a two-time winner of the Daniels Award for Excellence for Faculty and a winner of the C. Thomas Howard Innovative Teaching Award.
-She also serves on the COCPA Careers Committee.
+She is a two-time winner of the Daniels Award for Excellence for Faculty, and a winner of the C. Thomas Howard Innovative Teaching Award.
+She served for more than a decade on the COCPA Careers in Accounting Committee.
+Prior to entering academia, KED spent eight years as Vice President of Finance for Colorado Computer Institute, an international computer networking training company based in Englewood, Colo.

 Lora has 23 years of experience in public accounting and private industry.
-Her public accounting experience includes manufacturing, government, banking, and fund accounting while her industry experience encompasses commercial real estate, construction, and professional services.
+Her public accounting experience includes manufacturing, government, banking, and fund accounting, while her industry experience encompasses commercial real estate, construction, and professional services.
 She is proficient in multi-organizational accounting, small business startups, system conversions, intercompany accounting, GAAP-based accrual accounting, forecasting, budgeting, project management, and human resources.
 As a CFO, Lora has led the due diligence process to assist in the sale of a multi-million dollar mortgage banking firm.
-Recipient of an Educational Foundation of COCPA scholarship in 1996, Lora has served on the COCPA Member Connections Committee; Audit Committee as both a member and chair; Investment Committee; Board of Directors as director and treasurer in 2012-2014; and Nominating Committee.
+The recipient of an Educational Foundation of COCPA scholarship in 1996, Lora has served on the COCPA Member Connections Committee, Audit Committee as both a member and Chair, Investment Committee, Board of Directors as Director and Treasurer, and Nominating Committee.
+In addition to holding her CPA license, Lora holds a Client Accounting Advisory Services Certificate from the AICPA.

-Tiffany is a Director with Kundinger, Corder & Engle, P.C.
-(KCE), an accounting firm that has provided audit and tax services exclusively to not-for-profit organizations in the Denver area since 1991.
-She graduated from Metropolitan State College of Denver in 2005, obtaining her CPA license directly out of college, and has spent her entire career with KCE.
-Tiffany brings to the Foundation her breadth of knowledge about nonprofit organizations and, even more specifically, membership organizations such as the COCPA.
-She is actively involved with the COCPA, serving on the Member Connections Committee.
-She recently was appointed to chair the Audit Committee.
+Tiffany is a Director with Kundinger, Corder & Montoya, P.C., formerly Kundinger, Corder & Engle, P.C., which has provided audit and tax services exclusively to not-for-profit organizations in the Denver area since 1991.
+She graduated from Metropolitan State College of Denver in 2005, obtaining her CPA license directly out of college, and has spent her entire career with KCE and now KCM.
+Tiffany brings to the Foundation her breadth of knowledge about nonprofit organizations and, more specifically, membership organizations such as the COCPA.
+She is actively involved with the COCPA, serving on the Member Connections Committee and as Chair of the Audit Committee.
 Tiffany also is a graduate of the COCPA LeadFit program, a leadership program designed specifically for CPAs.

 Regis University, Denver

-Judy is chair of the Accounting, Economics, and Finance Department and Associate Professor of Practice in the Anderson College of Business and Computing.
-She worked in industry for over 25 years before becoming a full-time professor.
-She gained experience in various industries including manufacturing, telecommunications, consulting, and the federal government.
-She has taught accounting and finance courses for over 22 years.
-Judy served two four-year terms on the Colorado State Board of Accountancy and was a member of the National Association of State Boards of Accountancy Communications Committee.
-She is a longtime member of the COCPA Accounting Education/Accounting Careers Committee and currently serves on the COCPA Diversity, Equity, and Inclusion Working Group and the 2021 COCPA Accounting Educators Conference Planning Committee.
+Judy is Chair of the Accounting, Economics, and Finance Department and Associate Professor of Practice in the Regis University Anderson College of Business and Computing.
+A Regis graduate herself, Judy worked in industry for more than 25 years before becoming a full-time professor, gaining experience in such sectors as manufacturing, telecommunications, consulting, and the federal government.
+She has taught accounting and finance courses for more than 22 years.
+She served two four-year terms on the Colorado State Board of Accountancy and was a member of the National Association of State Boards of Accountancy Communications Committee.
+She is a longtime member of the COCPA Accounting Education/Careers in Accounting Committee and currently serves on the COCPA Diversity, Equity, and Inclusion Working Group and the 2021 COCPA Accounting Educators Conference Planning Committee.

 Deloitte LLP, Denver

-Alexie is a managing director in the firm’s audit practice.
-She serves as the Denver Office Private Audit leader and leads the Technology and Emerging Growth Company group.
-She chairs the University of Denver School of Accountancy Advisory Board and serves on the Denver Scholarship Foundation Audit and Finance Committee.
-Previously, she served on the Board of Directors and chaired the Finance Committee for Open World Learning; chaired the board of College Summit Colorado; and was president of the Alliance of Professional Women.
+Alexie is a Managing Director in Deloitte LLP’s audit practice.
+She serves as the Denver Office Private Audit leader and leads the Technology and Emerging Growth group.
+A University of Denver (DU) graduate with a BSBA in Accounting and a Master of Accountancy, Alexie has spent her entire career with Deloitte, in both the audit and mergers and acquisitions practices.
+A past Chair of the DU School of Accountancy Advisory Board, she serves on the Denver Scholarship Foundation Audit and Finance Committee.
+Previously, she served on the COCPA Women to Watch Committee, on the Board of Directors and as Finance Committee Chair for Open World Learning, as Chair of the Board of College Summit Colorado, and as President of the Alliance of Professional Women.